I Am Bread Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

-If you want to play I Am Bread, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play I Am Bread, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 1 accessibility feature for Reading in I Am Bread which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.